ethannguyen-uts/DatingApp/Readme.md

 # Description

-A Dating App that allow you to match with people base on your interests and beliefs.
-You can also share your daily life and explore people all the new feeds
+A Dating App that allows you to match with people based on your interests and beliefs.
+You can also share your daily life and explore people all the news feeds

 # Application UI